Pradumnasaraf/DevOps/docs/kubernetes/introduction.md

 ## Namespaces

-Isolated environment, we can group resources separately like a database.
-Also, great for running different versions of the app.
-By default, we have a namespace called `default`.
-We can create a new namespace by creating a YAML file.
+Namespaces are a logical way to group resources inside a cluster.
+They are useful for separating teams, applications, or environments such as `dev`, `staging`, and `prod`.

-NOTE: By default namespaces DO NOT provide any security and Networking Boundary.
-It is just a logical separation of resources.
+NOTE: Namespaces do not automatically provide security or network isolation by themselves.
+They are a logical boundary, not a complete security boundary.

-We can create a namespace either by CLI or by
+We can create a namespace either from the CLI:

 ```bash
 kubectl create namespace <namespace-name>
 ```

-or in a declarative way vy creating a YAML file and then applying it.
+or declaratively with a YAML manifest:

 ```yaml
 apiVersion: v1